By Tim Fitzgerald on May 5, 2021 12:00:00 PM

-One of the most important parts of vetting carriers for your clients is making sure they have provider networks that work for their employees.
+One of the most important parts of vetting carriers for your dental insurance clients is making sure they have provider networks that work for their employees.
 A key way to measure this is by using network access reports.
-Network access reports give important data to judge carriers’ provider networks.
+Network access reports give important data to judge carriers’ provider networks to make sure you aren't just offering affordable dental insurance options - but accessible options too.
 Whether you are just learning how to interpret network access reports or are a veteran user, here are four tips to help you take full advantage of this awesome reporting resource!

 Understand What the Network Access Report Measures